cohm/docker-pyroot-notebook/README.md

 `docker run -p 3000:8080 cohm/pyroot-notebook`

-and then access through localhost:3000 in your browser.
+and then access by going to localhost:3000 in your browser.